-Hugo de Thiersant designs industrial products that revalue everyday gestures, grounded in manufacturing constraints.
+Hugo de Thiersant designs industrial products that revalorise everyday gestures while respecting manufacturing constraints.

-His work explores the relationship we maintain with everyday objects.
-He develops projects that seek to establish a resonance between gesture, use and time, where observation guides the project from its conception through to its use.
-His work brings authentic gestures back into a largely optimised world.
+His work explores our relationship with everyday objects.
+He develops projects that seek to create resonance between gesture, use and time, where observation guides the project from conception to deployment.

 Trained at Strate School of Design and Sciences Po Paris, his experience at LoopingBig-Game, Bigben Connected, Avion Studio has enabled him to bridge a culture of drawing and design editing with a concrete understanding of industrialisation, including within complex and international production contexts.

-Whether developing an innovative product or an edited piece, his intention remains constant: to design fair, manufacturable and durable objects, capable of structuring simple, shared and attentive moments of use.
+Whether an innovative product or an editorial piece, his intention remains constant.
+He designs objects that are fair, manufacturable and durable, capable of concretely improving everyday life.

 Photo_Info